zacfermanis/fermanis_and_sons_lawncare/memory-bank/progress.md

 - **Service Showcase**: All 8 services professionally presented
 - **Mobile Excellence**: Responsive design across all devices
 - **Professional Quality**: Competitive with larger lawn care companies
+- **Complete Page Set**: Homepage, Services, About, Contact, and Quote pages all functional
+- **Customer Communication**: Multiple contact methods and comprehensive FAQ
+- **Trust Building**: Family story and values prominently featured throughout

 This progress shows the project has successfully resolved all major functional issues and achieved production readiness with a complete business website capable of generating leads through multiple touchpoints throughout the user experience.
-The quote button navigation fix represents the final critical bug resolution before launch.
+The website now includes a complete set of pages that provide comprehensive information and communication options for customers.